HTTPArchive/almanac.httparchive.org/src/content/en/2020/seo.md

 #### Text versus image links

-The median web page contains an image in 9.80% of links on desktop and 9.82% on mobile.
+The median web page uses an image as anchor text to link in 9.80% of desktop and 9.82% of mobile pages.
 These links represent lost opportunities to implement keyword-relevant anchor text.
 This only becomes a significant issue at the 90th percentile of pages.

 {{ figure_markup(
   image="seo-image-links.png",